How to Clean Bathroom Mats: A Complete, Easy Guide (Machine, Hand, and Care Tips

 2. Remove Stains

 Before washing, inspect your bath mat for any stains.
-If you discover any, use an appropriate stain remover to address those spots.
+If you discover any, use an appropriate stain remover like this to address those spots.

 3. Fill the bathtub or large sink with warm water